US Visa Fast Facts

 There are more than 20 major categories of nonimmigrant visas, covering different reasons for travel.
 The five most common types are business travel/tourism visas (B-1, B-2), student visas (F-1, M-1), exchange visitor visas (J-1), crew member/transit visas (C-1/D) and specialty worker visas (H-1B).

-F-1/M-1: This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
+F-1: This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
 Students have 60 days to leave the United States after they have completed their studies.
-In 2016, the United States issued 482,033 F-1/M-1 visas.
+In 2019, the United States issued 364,204 F-1 visas.

-Immigrant Visas:
+Immigrant Visas

 The immigrant visa application process begins with a petition, which must be approved by US Citizenship and Immigration Services.
 Once the petition is approved, the applicant pays fees and files paperwork with the National Visa Center.
 After the documents are submitted, an interview is scheduled with an officer at the nearest US embassy or consulate.
 At the end of the interview, the applicant is told whether he or she has been approved or denied.